mercadopago/devsite-docs/guides/magento-two/installation.en.md

-# Plugin installation
+# Module installation

-The Mercado Pago plugin offers more than one way to install the module, but they all have the same integration result.
-You can install the Mercado Pago plugin in Magento 2 in three different ways:
+The Mercado Pago module offers more than one way to install the module, but they all have the same integration result.
+You can install the Mercado Pago module in Magento 2 in three different ways:

 * [Installation via Composer](/developers/en/docs/magento-two/installation/composer)
 * [Installation via Magento Marketplace](/developers/en/docs/magento-two/installation/magento-marketplace)